Helen Zille: Allegations of nepotism

-While Zille was Premier, MPL Cameron Dugmore accused her of nepotism, alleging that she had used her influence as Premiere to put pressure on the Education Department to provide her son, Paul Maree, with state procured equipment to test his software products.
+While Zille was Premier, MPL Cameron Dugmore accused her of nepotism, alleging that she had used her influence as Premier to put pressure on the Education Department to provide her son, Paul Maree, with state procured equipment to test his software products.
 Dugmore alleged that tablets were provided to her son, who was in the process of developing his private business, and that other businesses were prejudiced in the process.
 Dugmore referred the matter to the Public Protector's office for investigation and requested the Western Cape Legislature investigate the Premier for Breach of Ethics.

+Public Protector, Busisiwe Mkhwebane, found against the Premier, despite the fact that Zille's son had provided the services for free and documentary evidence confirms that Zille had made the software available to any organisation who wanted to assist learners in the same way.
+Then Minister of Basic Education, Angie Motshekga of the ANC came to Zille's defence, saying that there was no conflict of interest.
+Mkhwebane would subsequently become the first head of a Chapter 9 institution to be impeached, partly for the "exceeding of the bounds of her powers in terms of the Constitution and the Public Protector Act as well as repeated errors of the same kind, such as incorrect interpretation of the law."
+Mkhwebane would go on to join opposition political parties, the Economic Freedom Fighters, and later the Umkhonto Wesizwe Party.

+South Africa's position on Israel

+Zille has been an outspoken critic of South Africa's stance on the Israeli–Palestinian conflict.
+In 2024, she suggested that the South African government's position on Israel might be influenced by Iranian funding to the African National Congress (ANC), a claim denied by ANC officials.
+In September 2025, while discussing the Hamas-led attack on Israel on 7 October 2023 and the subsequent war between Israel and Hamas, she said that Hamas had "spent all its energy trying to obliterate the state of Israel."

 Personal life

 Zille married Professor Johann Maree in 1982, and they have two sons.
 She is a member of the Rondebosch United Church in Cape Town.